 Now, imagine instead that you don’t have to search at all.
 What if you could leverage the context already on your screen – the prospect’s email – and have all relevant information pushed to you (whether you know it exists or not) based on that context, without having to physically type in a search term at all?
 You’d probably discover the blog post you didn’t know about that better answers your prospect’s question than the case study you chose.
 The best search is no search; and, with Artificial Intelligence, it’s a reality.

+AI-powered search is when information is algorithmically suggested without you having to search for it.
 Technology has already started saving us from searches.
 We get searchless suggestions all the time: your address pops up in Waze when the app thinks you might be getting ready to drive home; your iPhone suggests contacts to text based on ongoing conversations; your Explore page in Instagram shows you posts you might like based on other posts you’ve liked.
 Already the apps we rely on everyday are using the context of our lives to serve us information that we might find interesting.
 And this is inherently helpful because it saves us time and doesn’t force us to duplicate efforts by resupplying existing context.
 And if the suggested result isn’t on point (maybe you’re not driving home) you can ignore the suggestions and search for a new address anyway.

 The overhead involved in physically searching may not seem like that much, but if you could save 30 seconds every time you needed information and received that exact piece of knowledge as a suggestion rather than at the end of a search, how much time would you save each week?
 How much time would your team at work save each month?
 How much time would your organization save each year?
 Best yet, how much frustration would you save everyone?